thechubbytechgirl/Lita-Class-Documentation-/README.md

 # Lita-Class-Documentation-
-My First Project As A Data Analyst Which The Incubator Hub
+My First Project As A Data Analyst With The Incubator Hub